 - L.1.1.
 As the Accountable Body, Essex County Council, retains overall legal accountability for the funding streams, and is responsible for overseeing the proper administration of financial affairs when these affairs relate to public funds. - L.1.2.
-Essex County Council will take a decision to Cabinet in early 2020, to formally agree to be the Accountable Body of SELEP Ltd. - L.1.3.
 The complementary roles of both the financial responsibilities of the Accountable Body and the leadership role and responsibilities of the SELEP Ltd are supported by a set of agreed systems and practices which are managed through the Accountability Board.
-This ensures proper, transparent decision making which delivers value for money and supports timely, informed decision making by the SELEP Ltd. - L.1.4.
-The Accountable Body will receive funds from Government on behalf of the SELEP Ltd. - L.1.5.
-The Framework Agreement in place before the 20/21 financial year between SELEP Ltd, the respective County and Unitary Authorities, including Essex County Council clearly defines the roles and relationships between the SELEP Ltd and the Accountable Body; this will be supported by a service level agreement (SLA) which will be agreed between the Accountable Body and SELEP Ltd and published on the SELEP Ltd website.
-The SLA will set out how the Accountable Body will collaborate with the SELEP Ltd to ensure that the terms of the Framework Agreement and the SLA are met. - L.1.6.
+This ensures proper, transparent decision making which delivers value for money and supports timely, informed decision making by the SELEP Ltd. - L.1.3.
+The Accountable Body will receive funds from Government on behalf of the SELEP Ltd. - L.1.4.
+The Framework Agreement in place between SELEP Ltd, the respective County and Unitary Authorities, including Essex County Council clearly defines the roles and relationships between the SELEP Ltd and the Accountable Body; this is supported by a service level agreement (SLA) which is agreed between the Accountable Body and SELEP Ltd and published on the SELEP Ltd website.
+The SLA sets out how the Accountable Body collaborates with the SELEP Ltd to ensure that the terms of the Framework Agreement and the SLA are met.

+L.1.5.
 The Accountable Body is responsible for ensuring that the usual Local Authority checks and balances apply to the awards of public funding directed by the Accountability Board.
 The Accountable Body cannot use funding allocated to the SELEP Ltd for its own purposes, without a clear mandate from SELEP Ltd